Board of Directors

 Janine Guillot - Vice-chair

 Janine has spent more than two decades in operating, risk management and finance roles in financial services, including leadership roles with the California Public Employees’ Retirement System (CalPERS) and Barclays Global Investors.
-She splits her time between San Francisco and Tomales.
+She lives in San Francisco and Tomales.

 Neil Rudolph - Treasurer